IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Hawaii Federal Tax Clinic Director | Certified in Pretrial Tax Litigation | State of Hawaii Certified Tax Strategist | State of Hawaii Master Tax Tutor | University of Hawaii Certificate in Professional Accountant

-Christopher Kelaher joined the Tax Law Institute as a bar applicant sponsored by the U.S. Veterans Administration.
+Christopher Kelaher joined the Tax Law Institute as a bar applicant.
 He completed the admissions and litigation training courses and earned a Certificate of Completion with Distinction.
 He began training as program assistant in 2021.
-He was designated interim administrator of the TLI digital platform after its co-creator abruptly resigned to pursue an opportunity with a law firm engaged in Federal tax practice.
-He holds two master's degrees in taxation and the other in management and is a graduate of Harvard University.
+He was designated interim administrator of the TLI digital platform after its co-creator resigned to pursue an opportunity with a law firm engaged in Federal tax practice.
+He became a Teaching Assistant and Program Administrator in 2022.
+He holds two master's degrees, one in taxation and the other in management.
+He is a graduate of Harvard University.
 He manages a tax practice on the Florida coastline.
-After expertly managing the pre-exam review for the 2021 Tax Bar Exam, he was given administration of the Mock Trial Program for the 2023 Testing Cycle.
+After expertly managing the pre-exam review for the 2021 Tax Bar Exam, he was given administration of the Mock Trial Program for the 2024 Testing Cycle.